 Or if you want to book a session with me as an expert consultant in this area.

-I previously wrote these related articles about human enhancement:
+I previously wrote these related articles:

 These are the external links: